 Emerging Design Consulting

-Emerging Design Consulting, in business since 1998, strengthens diverse communities by supporting community-based leadership and programs.
-Our multicultural, multiracial team – Bonnie Olson, Kevin Baker and Mora Uch – can provide a full range of support for your BSK application.
-This includes: program planning, budgeting, staffing design, editing, and other technical support.
-We aim to support you to articulate your program design in ways that match your community culture and realities.
-Our team has extensive experience in: support for small nonprofits, culturally responsive approaches for African-American culture and leadership, youth mentoring, early childhood programs, school-based programming and curriculum design, immigrant and refugee programming, and much more!
+Emerging Design Consulting’s multicultural, multiracial team – Bonnie Olson, Kevin Baker and Mora Uch – can provide a full range of support for your Best Starts application.
+This includes: feedback on your strategies and design and RFP requirements, budgeting, making your case with data and community stories, editing, and other technical support.
+We will work with you to submit the strongest application possible for your program, in ways that match your community culture and realities.
+Our team has extensive experience in: support for small nonprofits, culturally responsive approaches for African-American culture and leadership, youth mentoring, equitable partnerships, early childhood programs, school-based programming and curriculum design, immigrant and refugee programming, and much more!
 We are flexible to meet with your team and can work with community-based leaders to conduct meetings in any language, if needed.